machmode/bff-replicator/README.md

 # BFF-Replicator

-This project is a pure Rust implementation of the BFF (Brainfuck Family) primordial soup experiment from:
+This project is a pure Rust implementation of the BFF (Brainfuck Family) primordial soup experiment from Google Research:

 > **"Computational Life: How Well-formed, Self-replicating Programs Emerge from Simple Interaction"**
 > Agüera y Arcas et al. (2024) — [arXiv:2406.19108](https://arxiv.org/abs/2406.19108)